shopware5/shopware/UPGRADE.md

     * The API still accepts `street number` values on write operations.
 The values are internally merged into the `street` field.
 This is legacy support, and will be removed in the future.
     * Read operations on the API no longer return a `street number` field.
 * Shop configuration contains no more the template selection.
 The shop template selection is only available in the new theme manager 2.0.
+* The configuration for the thumbnail size of the product images in the "last seen products" module takes no effect on the responsive template.
+The size now changes by screen size.

 ## 4.3.0
 * Removed `location` header in responses for all REST-API PUT routes (e.g. PUT /api/customers/{id}).